Benjamin Horne: 1989–1991 series

 At the start of the series, Horne is recruiting Norwegian businessmen to invest in his plans for Ghostwood, an elaborate country club and planned community that would take the place of Twin Peaks' scenic Ghostwood Forest.
 His plans are interrupted when Laura Palmer, the daughter of Ben's lawyer, Leland Palmer, is found murdered.
 The murder both puts Leland out of commission and gives Audrey the opportunity to paint Twin Peaks as a dangerous place, frightening away her father's potential investors.

 As the first season progresses, Horne attempts to juggle his various personal and business problems in light of Laura's murder.
 While putting on a brave face and acting on behalf of the stricken Palmers to retrieve Laura's body and transport it for burial, Horne's vulnerability is revealed when Audrey confronts him with knowledge of his affair with Laura.

-Following Laura's funeral, Horne pours all of his energies into obtaining the Packard Saw Mill land, some of the most valuable real estate in Twin Peaks.
+Following Laura's funeral, Horne pours all of his energies into obtaining the Packard Sawmill land, some of the most valuable real estate in Twin Peaks.
 He hires local drug runner Leo Johnson to burn down the mill with Catherine trapped inside, and then obtains the services of hitman Hank Jennings to murder Leo so that no one will ever know the two worked together.
 Horne's plan goes terribly awry, though: The mill doesn't completely burn; Catherine's body is never found, which prevents Horne from collecting on her life insurance policy (a matter further complicated by Catherine having made an intentional clerical error to foil Horne in the event of her death); Leo survives being shot by Hank; and Audrey is kidnapped by the staff of One Eyed Jacks, who intend to use her to extort Horne for millions of dollars while simultaneously enacting a hostile takeover of the business.
 Horne begrudgingly gives Cooper the requested ransom money, then hires Hank to trail Cooper, kill everyone involved in retrieving Audrey, and bring back Audrey and the money himself.
 Ultimately, Cooper himself rescues Audrey and returns to Twin Peaks with both her and the money intact.

-Shortly after Audrey's safe return, a misunderstanding in a clue provided to Cooper by MIKE leads to Horne being arrested for the murder of Laura Palmer.
+Shortly after Audrey's safe return, a misunderstanding in a clue provided to Cooper by Mike leads to Horne being arrested for the murder of Laura Palmer.
 Horne is left with the incompetent Jerry as his lawyer, his only advice being, "Get another lawyer."
-Simultaneously, Catherine Martel re-surfaces, alive and well, having survived the fire.
+Simultaneously, Catherine Martell re-surfaces, alive and well, having survived the fire.
 Posing as a foreign investor, she first arranges for Horne to purchase the Mill Land and Ghostwood from Josie with a bogus check, and then blackmails him into signing over Josie's 50% to her in exchange for an alibi as to his whereabouts the night Laura Palmer was murdered.
 Desperate, Horne signs over his deed to Catherine, who then reneges on her promise to provide him an alibi.
 Horne is left trapped in jail, where he begins to break down and reminisce about his childhood.